tomchen-ctj/tomchen-ctj/README.md

 I cancelled my plan of reading papers about self-supervised learning in videos due to lack of gpus and fierce competition.
 (I will still follow hot ones :P)

 I should concern more on multi-modality learning in videos.
-(Read CLIP)
+(Read CLIP, Prompt)

 - [ ] Finish papers about video in ICCV 2021
 - [ ] Multimodal learning from videos(ActionCLIP, etc..)